cantaloupe-project/cantaloupe/README.md

 * Easy to install and get working
 * Pluggable resolvers for filesystem and HTTP sources
 * Pluggable processors to support a wide variety of source image formats
-* Efficient stream-based architecture
-* Lean and fast with no app server or Servlet stack overhead
+* Lean and efficient with no app server or Servlet stack overhead
 * Configurable caching
+* Optional authentication

 # Requirements

 The only hard requirement is JRE 7+.
-Additional requirements depend on the processor(s) being used; see the Processors section below.
+Particular processors may have additional requirements; see the Processors section below.

 # Configuration